Gertrude Vanderbilt Whitney: Personal life

 Harry Whitney died of pneumonia in 1930, at age 58, leaving an estate valued at approximately $72 million.
 The bulk of the fortune was left in Trust for their three children; Gertrude received a life interest in their Manhattan townhouse at 871 Fifth Avenue.

 In 1934, she was at the center of a highly publicized court battle with her brother Reginald's widow, Gloria Morgan Vanderbilt, for custody of her ten-year-old niece, Gloria Vanderbilt.
 Gertrude Vanderbilt Whitney did win custody of her niece at the end of the custody battle.

 Gertrude Whitney died on April 18, 1942, at age 67, and was interred next to her husband in Woodlawn Cemetery in The Bronx, New York City.
 The reported cause of her death was from a heart condition.
 Her daughter Flora Whitney Miller assumed her mother's duties as head of the Whitney Museum, and was succeeded by her daughter, Flora Miller Biddle.

+Wealth

+Inheritance

+Following the death of Gertrude's father Cornelius Vanderbilt II in 1899, she inherited a quarter-share of a $20,000,000 trust fund along with her siblings Alfred, Reginald and Gladys, from which she would enjoy a life interest in the trust's income.
+She also received $1,125,000 outright from a $5,000,000 Trust fund which her grandfather William H. Vanderbilt I had provided her father in his will; Alfred, Reginald and Gladys also each received $1,125,000 outright from this trust, whilst their elder brother Cornelius Vanderbilt III's share of this trust was $500,000.
+As a mark of special affection, Gertrude's father also made an additional provision in his will bequeathing $1,000,000 outright to Gertrude.

+Following the death of her mother Alice Claypoole Vanderbilt in 1934, Gertrude received $150,000 under the terms of Alice's will.

+Estate

+Following her death, Gertrude Vanderbilt Whitney's will was submitted for probate to the Surrogate's Court of New York County in May 1942.
+Although contemporary newspapers estimated the value of her estate at $25 to $50 million, an interim accounting of her estate submitted to the court by her executors in 1943 put the value of the estate at $10,590,492.

+The majority of Gertrude's estate was left to charity and her three children; bequests in her will included: